tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

 > - If the file to upload is larger than 10 MB, COSCMD will upload with multipart upload.
 The command is `coscmd upload <localpath> <cospath>` (same as simple upload).
 > - COSCMD supports checkpoint restart to resume the upload of large files.
 When the multipart upload of a large file fails, only the failed parts will be uploaded when the operation is resumed instead of starting over from scratch (please ensure that the directory and content of the re-uploaded file are consistent with the uploaded directory).
 > - COSCMD performs MD5 verification on each part during multipart upload.
-> - When COSCMD uploads a file, the `x-cos-meta-md5` header is carried by default, whose value is the file’s MD5 checksum.
+> - When COSCMD uploads a file, the `x-cos-meta-md5` header is carried by default, whose value is the file's MD5 checksum.
 If the command has carried the `--skipmd5` parameter, this header will not be carried.

 ### Querying a file list